 - passing small or hard stools

-- straining to pass stool
+- straining and pain when passing stool

-Additional symptoms of dehydration are:
+Additional symptoms of dehydration

 - dark urine